opendataformat/python-package-opendataformat/README.md

 # opendataformat

+--- The python package is still under development ---
 ## Overview

 The `opendataformat` package is specifically designed to facilitate the seamless utilization of the Open Data Format.
 It offers functionality to import data from the Open Data Format into a Python pandas data frame, as well as export data from a Pandas data frame to the Open Data Format.
 You can easily access comprehensive information about the dataset and variables in Python.
 This user-friendly approach ensures convenient exploration and utilization of dataset information within your preferred environment.